fieldsoftheworld/.github/profile/README.md

 The web app is powered by an API (see [github.com/fieldsoftheworld/ftw-inference-api](https://github.com/fieldsoftheworld/ftw-inference-api)) and deployed to AWS via [github.com/fieldsoftheworld/ftw-api-deployment](https://github.com/fieldsoftheworld/ftw-api-deployment)

-### 📡 FTW Source Data

-Curated public datasets of manually labeled field boundaries—such as those hosted on [fiboa.org](https://fiboa.org)—that may serve as inputs to the benchmark dataset.
-These are raw sources prior to FTW formatting.

 ### 🗺️ FTW Data Products

 Large-scale outputs of model-inferred field boundaries (e.g., country-wide field maps).
 These are versioned and published for external research, planning, and applications.

+## Related Work

+### **Fi**eld **Bo**undaries for **A**griculture (fiboa)

+The **Fi**eld **Bo**undaries for **A**griculture (fiboa) project is focused on making field boundary data openly available in a unified format on a global scale.

+Curated public datasets of field boundaries from government sources and hand-labeling campaigns, that may serve as inputs to the benchmark dataset.
+These are converted to the [fiboa](https://fiboa.org) specification.
+Fiboa data can be found at [https://source.coop/fiboa](https://source.coop/fiboa).

+The data found in the Source Cooperative [kerner-lab](https://source.coop/kerner-lab) organization are in the fiboa format.

+In the future, FTW datasets may be sourced from the fiboa datasets prior to FTW subsetting and harmonization.

 ---